 Holiday Toy Drive for the Arizona Army National Guard

-On 22 December 2014 at Papago Park Military Reservation, members of Enlisted Association of the National Guard of Arizona distributed approximately 1,445 toys to over 300 children that were graciously donated by the Arizona Association of Community Managers (AACM).
+Papago Park Military Reservation, members of Enlisted Association of the National Guard of Arizona distributed approximately 1,445 toys to over 300 children that were graciously donated by the Arizona Association of Community Managers (AACM).